luizrenault/a-29b-community/README.md

 - BARO / RALT submode now remembered with mode changes.
 - Cabin Altitude pressurized down to 7000 ft.
 - New CMFD Texture.
-- FIX, TIP, LMT, WS, and DTK UFCP formats.
+- BAL, NAV MISC, EGI, FIX, TIP, LMT, WS, and DTK UFCP formats.
 - DTK - Desired Track.
 - New Normal Map and RoughMet (by Cubeboy)
 - New experimental sounds for canopy, buttons, knobs and switches.